Freedom to roam: Nordic countries

 Today these rights underpin opportunities for outdoor recreation in several of the Nordic countries, providing the opportunity to hike across or camp on another's land (e.g. in Sweden for one or two nights), boating on someone else's waters, and picking wildflowers, mushrooms and berries.
 However, with these rights come responsibilities; that is, an obligation neither to harm, disturb, litter, nor to damage wildlife or crops.

 Access rights are most often for travel on foot.
 Rights to fish, hunt or take any other product are usually constrained by other customs or laws.
 Building a fire is often prohibited (though in Sweden and Norway fires are allowed with proper safety precautions).
 Making noise is discouraged.
 In some countries, putting up a tent in the forest for one night is allowed, but not the use of a caravan.
-Access does not extend to built up or developed land (such as houses, gardens) and does not necessarily include commercial exploitation of the land.
+Access does not extend to built up or developed land, such as houses or gardens, and does not necessarily include commercial exploitation of the land.
 For example, workers picking berries may be legal only with the landowner's permission.

 There are some significant differences in the rules of different countries.
 In Denmark, there is a more restricted freedom to roam on privately held land.
 All dunes and beaches and all publicly owned forests are open to roaming.
 Uncultivated, unfenced areas are open to daytime roaming irrespective of ownership status.
 Privately owned forest have access by roads and tracks only.